ARCTraining/SD_tips_tools/book/part1/tips.md

 3. Built-in Git: Review diffs, stage files, and make commits right from the editor.
 4. Extensible and customizable: Install extensions to add new languages, themes, debuggers, and to connect to additional services.

+#### VSC Example: automatically using black

+> Configure VSC to use Black

+Open Settings: Code (or File) > Preferences > Settings

+- Search for `python formatting provider` and choose `black`
+- Search for `format on save` and check the box to enable

+> Select interpreter

+Open `Command Palette`: View > `Command Palette..` (or `Ctrl+Shift+P`)

+- Search for `Python: Select Interpreter`
+- Choose the correct environment

+Now the Black package is going to fix your codes layout every time you save a code file.